georgexyz19/georgexyz.com/content/posts/html-css-others.md

 upgraded to 3.7, which is long overdue.
 One plugin I wrote (Draw Sign Arrow) works fine in Inkscape 1.0 beta without any changes.

-I will upgrade all my Inkscape python program to 3.7 in near future.
+I will upgrade all my Inkscape python programs to 3.7 in near future.